joooorji/joooorji.github.io/index.md

 During my sophomore year of college, I joined a small team of developers for a third-party server for the game.
 There, I was finally able to realize my dream of becoming a game designer and developer.
-Using and mastering internal tools, I was able to design and create systems and gameplay loops for players to experience and enjoy.
-I also coordinate community events and host livestreams unveiling new releases and discussing our roadmap.
+Using and mastering internal tools, I was able to design and create gameplay loops and systems for players to experience and enjoy.
+Creating a product that people love and play is one of the greatest joys of my life.
+Working with a team is incredibly enjoyable and rewarding and interacting with the game's community is loads of fun.
+I was also given the opportunity to coordinate community events and host livestreams unveiling new releases and discussing our roadmap.
+Designing and implementing changes and watching the community's reaction is priceless and I would love nothing more than to do this for the rest of my life.